-Dr Ali Soofastaei is a Research Developer at Vale Artificial Intelligence Centre.
+Dr Ali Soofastaei is a Global Projects Leader at Vale Artificial Intelligence Centre.

 Vale is a multinational corporation engaged in metals and mining.
 It is one of the world’s foremost producers of iron ore and the largest producer of nickel.